GARD®skin Dose-Response.

 Establishing PoD for Quantitative Risk Assessment

-GARDskin Dose-Response supports the prediction of:
+Its readout supports the prediction of:

-- LLNA EC3 values
+- LLNA EC3 values.

-- Human skin sensitizing potency NOEL/NESIL
+- Human skin sensitizing potency NOEL/NESIL.

-- UN GHS/CLP classification 1A or 1B
+- UN GHS/CLP potency subcategorization 1A or 1B

 DOWNLOAD PRODUCT FACTS